Connection Options

 In the case of database Sources, you can consider the following parameters while deciding the connection type:

 • Data Sensitivity: If your database does not contain any sensitive data, you can establish a direct connection between Hevo and the database for optimal data replication.
-However, for sensitive data, an SSH or one of the VPC connection methods is recommended due to its enhanced encryption and tunneling.
+However, for sensitive data, an SSH, a VPN, or one of the VPC connection methods is recommended due to its enhanced encryption and tunneling.

 • Database accessibility: If your database is: